fabricioricard/bigfootwebminer/docs/wallet_account_recovery.md

 btcctl -u x -P x --wallet importprivkey <secret private key>
 ```

-Now that you have imported all of your private keys, you must use the resync command to cause pktwallet to search the blockchain for any funds associated with those keys.
+Now that you have imported all of your private keys, you must use the resync command to cause bigchainwallet to search the blockchain for any funds associated with those keys.

 ```
 btcctl -u x -P x --wallet resync